CakeDC/favorites/readme.md

 ## Installation ##

 1. Place the favorites folder into any of your plugin directories for your app (for example app/plugins or cake/plugins)
-2. Create database tables using either the schema shell or the migrations plugin: cake schema create -plugin favorites -name favorites cake migration run all -plugin favorites
+2. Create the required database tables using either the schema shell or the migrations plugin: cake schema create -plugin favorites -name favorites cake migration run all -plugin favorites
-3. Attach the Favorite behavior to your models via the $actsAs variable or dynamically using the BehaviorsCollection object methods: public $actsAs = array('Favorites.Favorite') or
-		$this->Behaviors->attach('Favorites.Favorite')
-4. This plugin requires to have setup some parameters in global Configure storage:
+3. This plugin requires that you setup some parameters in global Configure storage:
-	Favorites.types contains supported objects that allowed to be stored as favorites.
+ 1. `Favorites.types contains supported objects that allowed to be stored as favorites.
-	Favorites.modelCategories allow to list all models and required contains for it.
+ 2. `Favorites.modelCategories allow to list all models and required contains for it.
-	Favorites.defaultTexts sets the default text for the helper toggleFavorite method
+ 3. `Favorites.defaultTexts sets the default text for the helper toggleFavorite method

+Example:

 	Configure::write('Favorites.types', array('post' => 'Blogs.Post', 'link' => 'Link'));
 	Configure::write('Favorites.modelCategories', array('Post', 'Link'));

-	Or you could use the Configure::load() method for a file with the following example content:
+Or you could use the Configure::load() method to load a configuration file that has content similar to that below:

 	$config['Favorites'] = array(
 		'types' => array(
 			'favorite' => 'Post',
 			'watch' => 'Post'),
 		'defaultTexts' => array(
 			'favorite' => __('Favorite it', true),
 			'watch' => __('Watch it', true)),
 		'modelCategories' => array(
 			'Post'));

 ## Usage ##

-1. Add the Favorites helper to you controller public $helpers = array('Favorites.Favorites');
+Add the Favorites helper to your controller:

+	public $helpers = array('Favorites.Favorites');

+Attach the Favorite behavior to your models via the `$actsAs` variable or dynamically using the `BehaviorsCollection` object methods:

+	public $actsAs = array('Favorites.Favorite');
+	// Or
+	$this->Behaviors->attach('Favorites.Favorite');

-2. Use the helper in your views to generate links mark a model record as favorite
+Use the favourites helper in your views to generate links to mark a model record as favorite:

 	<?php echo $this->Favorites->toggleFavorite('favorite-type', $modelId);

-This link will toggle the "favorite-type" tag for this user and model record
+This link will toggle the "favorite-type" tag for this user and model record.

-If you want the helper to distinguish whether it needs to activate or deactivate the favorite flag in for the user,you need to pass to the view the variable "userFavorites" containing an associative array of user favorites per favorite type.
-This structure is needed
+If you want the helper to distinguish whether it needs to activate or deactivate the favorite flag in for the user, you need to pass to the view the variable `userFavorites` containing an associative array of user favorites per favorite type.
+The following structure is needed:

 	array(
 		'favorite-type1' => array(